rancher/rancher/docs/infrastructure/balancer-configs/index.md

 ### Health Check

-Health Check is the policy that can be defined to deteremine if the target ports and target IPs are reachable.
+Health Check is the policy that can be defined to determine if the target ports and target IPs are reachable.

 The **HTTP Check** is the <span class="highlight">Need feedback on how to describe these fields</span>